Digithought/Digitree/readme.md

 #### Performance

 The best-case and worst-case time complexities for search, insertion, and deletion operations in a B+Tree are all O(log n), where n is the number of elements in the tree.
 This efficiency is maintained regardless of the tree's size, making B+Trees particularly well-suited for systems that manage large amounts of data.
+For small datasets, this implementation has barely more overhead than an array, and should perform comparably to an ordered array.

 ### Contributing